Tel Hazor

 From the Upper Egyptian Amarna letters come evidence that the king of Hazor was under the rule of the Egyptian Pharaoh.
 Other rulers mentioned in the Letters include Lib'ayu of the shrine city of Shechem and Abdi-Heba who ruled in the shrine city of Jerusalem in the mid-1330s BC.
 Abdi-Heba hired some Apiru/Habiru (Hebrew) to serve as mercenaries.
 Among the Habiru were clans known for their skill in spying and combat.
 Others were known for their skill in metal work some of which was done at the shrine cities since these had sufficient water, and metal articles such as jewelry, mirrors, tools, weapons and sacred vessels were crafted for the rulers.

 Hazor was destroyed by a large fire between 1400 and 1100 BC.
 Fourteen massive jars of scorched 3,400 year-old wheat have been found in a Late Bronze Age palace at Hazor.
 Scholars do not agree on the cause of the fire.
-Israeli Archaeologist Amnon Tor-Ben believes that the Israelites conquered Hazor and burned it as described in Joshua 11:11- "None of the cities that stood on mounds did Israel burn, except Hazor only; that Joshua burned."
-The book of Joshua contradicts itself on this matter, Joshua 6:24 credits Joshua with burning Jericho, and Joshua 8:28 reports that he also burned Ai.
+Israeli Archaeologist Amnon Tor-Ben believes that the Israelites conquered the city of Hazor and burned it as described in Joshua 11:11- "None of the cities that stood on mounds did Israel burn, except Hazor only; that Joshua burned."
+However, Joshua 6:24-28 credits the Israelites with burning Jericho and Ai, but does not mention Hazor.

-It is also possible that Hazor was burned by the Egyptians with the help of Horite warriors such as Joshua and Caleb.
+It is also possible that Hazor was burned by the Egyptians with the help of Nilotic Hebrew warriors.
 Seti I claimed to have destroyed Hazor in a military campaign around 1300 BC.
-It is possible that Horite warriors were among Seti's destroyers of Hazor and memory of the event came into the Hebrew Bible from them.
+It is possible that Hebrew warriors were among Seti's destroyers of Hazor and memory of the event came into the Hebrew Bible from them.

-It seems doubtful that the Habiru would have burned Hazor on their own initiative since the king of Hazor was friendly to the Habiru as evidenced by Amarna document EA 148 (Cairo Museum Cat.
+It seems doubtful that the Hebrew would have burned Hazor on their own initiative since the king of Hazor was friendly to the Hebrew (Habiru/Hapiru) as evidenced by Amarna document EA 148 (Cairo Museum Cat.
 Number 4765, ca. 1400-1100 BC).

-There may be a natural explanation for the fire that destroyed Hazor.
-In the ancient world fires broke out in shrine cities due to granary explosions.
+Perhaps the fire that destroyed parts of Hazor broke out due to granary explosions.
 This was one of the risks of storing large amounts of grain offered as tribute.
-However, this would not explain the apparent willful destruction of the teraphim.

 The most important of the southern shrines was Beersheba, inhabited from at least 4000 BC.
 The shrine is named after the well of Sheba, a huge cistern carved out of the rock beneath the town.
 There were numerous wells in the area due to the abundance of underground water.
 Beersheba had separate areas for the ruler and his soldiers, a commercial center, and housing for the average citizens.
 Sophisticated metal work was being done in the area and the patron of the metal workers was Hathor-Meri, the virgin mother of Horus.

 The horned altar and the mercy seat of the Ark are apophatic representations of the presence of the Creator whose emblem was the Sun.
 The ancient Horites never worshiped the sun.
 The Creator and the sun were viewed as distinct since the Lord created a tent for the sun.
 The negative orb-shaped space is evidence that Israel repudiated earthly representations of the Creator.
-This likely emerged as the devotees of Horus (Horites) sought to separate themselves from the idolatry of the syncretistic Egyptians and Babylonians.
+This likely emerged as the devotees of Horus (Horite Hebrew) sought to separate themselves from the syncretistic developments of the Egyptian and Babylonian empires.

 Beersheba had strategic importance because it was the largest settlement in the Negev.
 It guarded the trade routes between Mesopotamia and Egypt and between the Nile Delta and Southern Arabia.
 Its fortifications in the late Iron Age were impressive and included a moat that encircled the city and a steeply-sloped earthen rampart.
 Beyond the rampart the city was surrounded by thick stone walls.
 The gate was a chambered type, and inside the gate archaeologists found an incense altar at the high place, just as described in II Kings 23:8.